mmfausnaugh/mapspec/README.md

 * * *

-# Installation and Dependencies#
+# Installation and Dependencies #

-`mapspec` is a fairly simple python package---just download it (best to use `git clone`) and put it in your python installation, your PYTHONPATH, or working directory.
+`mapspec` is a fairly simple python package.
+Just download it (best to use `git clone`), move to the directory, and do

+`python setup.py install`

+Alternatively, the main functionality is in the `mapspec` subdirectory:  put it in your PYTHONPATH or working directory, and you can import all of the useful objects.

 You will also need the following python packages installed: